gamemanual0/gm0/source/docs/software/tutorials/encoders.rst

 .. tip:: Relative encoders don't reset to zero at the beginning of OpModes!
 You can use STOP_AND_RESET_ENCODERS to ensure that your encoders are always at zero at the beginning of an OpMode (see below).

-All relative encoders in FTC use the "Quadrature" protocol to send position information to the expansion hub.
+All relative encoders in FTC use the "quadrature" protocol to send position information to the expansion hub.
 As a result, relative encoders must be plugged into the encoder ports located near the motor ports in order to function.

 Terminology
 -----------